Papa, Can You Hear Me?

 Full morning bursts upon the scene accompanied by a din of noise pouring forth from the flurry of activities.

-In hazy dreams of awakening, we awaken to the morning.
-We awaken to the meaning of our lives.
+Awakening.
+From hazy dreams, we awaken to the morning, to the meaning of our lives.

-We are striding into a forever morning of awakening.
-Sometimes, we're stumbling.
-It's okay.
-Keep going.
+We stride into a forever morning of awakening.
+Sometimes, we stumble.
+Just keep going.

 When There Is Only Love